Windshield Repair: When to Replace and When to Repair

 Because you look through your windshield the entire time you operate your motor vehicle, the clarity and integrity of the glass is crucial to safe driving.
 Damage can be as minimal as pits in the surface of the glass or as extensive as cracks that compromise the windshield’s safety.
 But when in doubt, replacing a damaged windshield is always a safe bet.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on windshield repair, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr